mauriciomdea/beautboss/beautboss/README.md

             TOKEN: {authentication}

 + Response 204

 ### Mark a Message as read [PUT/PATCH /users/{user_id}/messages/{message_id}]

 + Parameters

     + user_id (number) - The ID of the User who received the message.
-Can only delete messages sent to the current logged user.
+Can only update messages sent to the current logged user.
     + message_id (number) - The ID of the Message.

 + Request